smilodon76/RXOS-amdOS-zergpool/README.md

 if you have 4gb gpus type $ zbenches and put hashrate to 0 equihash192 firopow

-updating miners only manualy.download new version of phoenixminer teamredminer and lolminer,copy via usb on partition rxos-conf or with samba. type $ reload-miners and $ minestop to restart miner
+updating miners only manualy.download new version of phoenixminer teamredminer and lolminer,copy via usb on partition rxos-conf or with samba. type $reload-miners  and after $minestop to restart miner

 donate: bc1qfevx3dv3ctye8xnrxt4mpau4qmuxeqepl8dgqcfqs47p7klck3pqd7ulvw